Wheatmore wins, advances to regional final

 “It’s crazy.
 It’s all important to us.
 We’re repping for our school.
 We’re repping for ourselves.
 It’s crazy – it’s great.”

-Garrison netted two goals for Wheatmore (23-0), who will face top-seeded Wilkes Central in the regional championship.
-Garrison now has 72 goals for the season — matching Wilson Fike’s Sarah Winslow for fourth-most in NCHSAA history.
+Garrison netted two goals for Wheatmore (23-0).
+Garrison now has 72 goals for the season – matching Wilson Fike’s Sarah Winslow for fourth-most in NCHSAA history.
 Winslow, who set that mark in 2003, also set the record in 2006 with 76.

 Summer Bowman and Maggie Messner each had an assist as the Warriors jumped ahead early in each half only to have CSD (17-7), last year’s 1A state champion and a perennial state contender, even the match each time.
 But the Warriors edged ahead one last time and sealed the victory.